-2. Non-statistical Information.
-The non-statistical information that has been gathered was considered along with the statistical data to help identify "choke points" in the system, determine how cost and delay are affected both by current court practices and procedures, and by the ways in which litigants and their attorneys approach litigation.
-At the same time, the analysis also helped to identify which procedures seem to be effective and those factors that currently contribute to the fair disposition of controversies without excessive cost and delay.
-Taken together, this information should be helpful in suggesting solutions to those problem areas that have been identified.
+- 1. Statistical Data.
+The statistical data that was gathered permitted the calculation of case processing times, total disposition times for different categories of civil cases, and provided a number of other general indices of activity and performance. - 2.
+Non-statistical Information.
+The non-statistical information that has been gathered was considered along with the statistical data to help identify "choke points" in the system, and to determine how cost and delay are affected by current court practices and procedures, and by the ways in which litigants and their attorneys approach litigation.
+At the same time, the analysis also helped to identify which procedures seem to be effective, and those factors that currently contribute to the fair disposition of controversies without excessive cost and delay.